 The three types of range hoods are ducted, ductless, and convertible.

 Ducted range hoods use an exhaust duct to shoot odors and humidity out of the kitchen and into an adjacent room or even outdoors.
 It can be expensive to properly install, but for hardcore home cooks, it’s definitely worth the investment.

-Convertible range hoods, such as every model on our top-5 list, combine the best of both words: the effectiveness of ducted units and the convenience of ductless models.
-However, you can only choose one or the other, but it does give you the opportunity to use the same model if you decide to renovate.
+Convertible range hoods, such as every model on our top-5 list, combine the best of both worlds: the effectiveness of ducted units and the convenience of ductless models.
+However, you can only choose one or the other, but it does allow you to use the same model if you decide to renovate.

 Sub-Types: Wall vs. Island vs. Under-Cabinet vs. Downdraft

-There is a wide selection to choose from and not enough time to go into great detail of each option.
+There is a wide selection to choose from and not enough time to go into great detail about each option.

 Island models are immobile.
 They attach to the ceiling and hover above island cooktops.
 They are absolutely beautiful in appearance and a central piece of your kitchen layout.

 Under-cabinet range hoods are those that are mounted onto a wall, directly above the cooktop, and beneath kitchen cabinets.